Dilations of markovian semigroups of measurable Schur multipliers: A description of Markov semigroups of measurable Schur multipliers

-\begin{remark} \normalfont Let $X$ be a locally compact space equipped with a Radon measure with full support.
-Suppose that $\varphi$ induces a measurable Schur multiplier $M_\varphi \co \B(\L^2(X)) \to \B(\L^2(X))$.
-The implication ``3'' implies 1'' is true.
-Indeed, let $K_f \co \L^2(X) \to \L^2(X)$ be a positive Hilbert-Schmidt operator with a \textit{continuous} symbol.
-Then it is clear that \eqref{Cartier-int-pos} is satisfied for any $\xi \in \L^2(X)$ in particular for any $\xi \in C_c(X)$.
+is clearly satisfied for any $\xi \in \L^2(X)$, in particular for any function $\xi \in \mathrm{C}_c(X)$.
 By Proposition \ref{Prop-Cartier-2}, we deduce that $f$ is the class of a positive definite kernel.
-Hence by \cite[Theorem 1.12 page 69]{BCR} the function $\varphi f$ of $\L^2(X \times X)$ is also the class of a positive definite kernel.
-By the observation following \eqref{Def-int-pos-def}, we deduce that $M_\varphi(K_f)=K_{\varphi f}$ is a positive operator on $\L^2(X)$.
+Using the stability under pointwise product of the set of definite positive kernels \cite[Theorem 1.12 p.
+69]{BCR84}, we see that the function $\varphi f$ of $\L^2(X \times X)$ is also the class of a positive definite kernel.
+By the observation following Definition \ref{Def-int-pos-def}, we deduce that for any $\xi \in \L^2(X)$ we have

+Consequently $M_\varphi(K_f)=K_{\varphi f}$ is a positive operator on the Hilbert space $\L^2(X)$.
 We conclude with Kaplansky's theorem using the cone of positive Hilbert-Schmidt operators with continuous kernels. \end{remark}

 \begin{remark} \normalfont Let $X$ be a locally compact space equipped with a Radon measure with full support.
-Here, we explain how give an answer to \cite[Question 4.13 (ii)]{STT1}.
-Consider a positive continuous Schur multiplier $M_\varphi \co \B(\L^2(X)) \to \B(\L^2(X))$, i.e. a measurable Schur multiplier with a continuous symbol.
-By Proposition \ref{Prop-Carac-cp-Schur multiplier}, the map $\varphi \co X \times X \to \mathbb{C}$ is an integrally positive definite kernel.
+Here, we explain how to give an answer to \cite[Question 4.13 (ii)]{STT14}.
+Consider a positive continuous Schur multiplier $M_\varphi \co \B(\L^2(X)) \to \B(\L^2(X))$, i.e. a measurable Schur multiplier with a \textit{continuous} symbol $\varphi \co X \times X \to \mathbb{C}$.
+By Proposition \ref{Prop-Carac-cp-Schur multiplier}, the map $\varphi$ is an integrally positive definite kernel.
 In particular, for any continuous function $ \xi \co X \to \mathbb{C}$ with compact support, we have \eqref{Cartier-int-pos}.
-By Proposition \ref{Prop-Cartier-2}, we infer that $\varphi$ is a positive definite kernel.
-Consequently, there exists a Hilbert space $H$ and some map $\alpha \co X \to H$ satisfying \eqref{Def-varphi}.
-Since $\varphi$ is continuous, we conclude by the (classical) result \cite[Lemme page 279]{Car1}\footnote{\thefootnote.
-If \eqref{Def-varphi} is satisfied on a topological space $X$ then $\varphi$ is continuous if and only if $\alpha$ is continuous.} that the map $\alpha$ is necessarily continuous.
-Since $\varphi \in \L^\infty(X \times X)$, the function $x \mapsto \varphi(x,x)=\la \alpha(x),\alpha(x)\ra_H$ is bounded.
+By Proposition \ref{Prop-Cartier-2}, we infer that the continuous function $\varphi$ is a positive definite kernel.
+Consequently, by \cite[p.
+82]{BCR84} there exists a Hilbert space $H$ and some map $\alpha \co X \to H$ satisfying \eqref{Def-varphi}.
+Since the function $\varphi$ is continuous, we conclude by the (classical) result \cite[Lemme p.
+279]{Car81}\footnote{\thefootnote.
+If \eqref{Def-varphi} is satisfied on a topological space $X$ then $\varphi$ is continuous if and only if $\alpha$ is continuous.} that the map $\alpha \co X \to H$ is necessarily continuous (here the Hilbert space $H$ is equipped with its usual topology).
+Since $\varphi \in \L^\infty(X \times X)$, the function $x \mapsto \varphi(x,x)=\la \alpha_x,\alpha_x \ra_H$ is bounded.
 We conclude that $\alpha$ is bounded.